geekya215/geekya215/README.md

 ### Hi there 👋

-🥰 I'm enthusiastic about HPC, PL, guitar, and gardening.
+🥰 I'm enthusiastic about PL and gardening.

 <!--